-If you’ve had a bad fall on the bike recently and are struggling to regain confidence on descents then help is at hand, courtesy of Matt Brett…
+If you’ve had a bad fall on the bike recently and are struggling to regain confidence on descents then help is at hand.

-Unless it was a freak accident completely outside your control, the chances are that there are adjustments you can make to your riding technique to ensure you don’t do the same thing again in similar circumstances.
+So, whether the road surface was wet, gravelly or you were carrying too much speed into a bend, the chances are that there are adjustments you can make to your riding technique to ensure you don’t do the same thing again in similar circumstances.

 If you slipped on a wet drain cover, you need to avoid them in future.
 Whatever the problem, identify it and deal with it.
 This in itself will boost your confidence.

 The other thing to do is work on your descending skills more generally.
 The best way to do that is to find a challenging descent and ride it repeatedly – doing so while returning to the start during a hill repeat interval session is ideal.